ACID Properties in DBMS: Atomicity, Consistency, Isolation, and Durability

 5. Also, a significant trust deficit will arise for the railways in the hearts of the citizens.

 To prevent such circumstances, database backups, transaction logs, and disk storage are done to ensure durability.
-If the railway management system had been durable, the passengers and train details would have remained intact even after the crash.
+If the railway management system had been durable, the passenger and train details would have remained intact even after the crash.

 Responsibility for ACID Properties